Religious trauma syndrome

 Religious trauma syndrome (RTS) is classified as a set of symptoms, ranging in severity, experienced by those who have participated in or left behind authoritarian, dogmatic, and controlling religious groups and belief systems.
-It is not present in the Diagnostic and Statistical Manual (DSM-5) or the ICD-10 as a diagnosable condition, but is included in Other Conditions that May Be a Focus of Clinical Attention.
+It is not present in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) or the ICD-10 as a diagnosable condition, but is included in Other Conditions That May Be a Focus of Clinical Attention.
 Symptoms include cognitive, affective, functional, and social/cultural issues as well as developmental delays.

 RTS occurs in response to two-fold trauma: first the prolonged abuse of indoctrination by a controlling religious community, and second the act of leaving the controlling religious community.
 RTS has developed its own heuristic collection of symptoms informed by psychological theories of trauma originating in PTSD, C-PTSD and betrayal trauma theory (which highlight shattered trust and worldview loss) taking relational and social context into account when approaching further research and treatment.

 The term "religious trauma syndrome" was coined in 2011 by psychologist Marlene Winell in an article for the British Association for Behavioural and Cognitive Psychotherapies, though the phenomenon was recognized long before that.
 The term has circulated among psychotherapists, former fundamentalists, and others recovering from religious indoctrination.
 Winell explains the need for a label and the benefits of naming the symptoms encompassed by RTS as similar to naming anorexia as a disorder: the label can lessen shame and isolation for survivors while promoting diagnosis, treatment, and training for professionals who work with those suffering from the condition.

 RTS arises in contexts where individuals are taught they are inherently flawed and unsafe, frequently through doctrines like original sin and eternal punishment, and controlled by fear-based teachings and threats of damnation.
 Symptoms span cognitive confusion, anxiety, depression, sexual dysfunction, substance abuse, social isolation, and developmental delays caused by restricted critical thinking and information control.
-Leaving such communities can itself be traumatic, as it often involves losing social support, identity, and meaning while facing institutional betrayal and hostility from former members.
+Leaving such communities can itself be traumatic, as it often involves losing social support, identity, and meaning while facing institutional betrayal and hostility from family and former friends who remain in the religious institution.
 RTS disproportionately affects marginalized groups, such as LGBTQ individuals pressured to suppress their identities.
 Treatment is trauma-informed and holistic, addressing cognitive, emotional, functional, and social recovery through critical thinking development, somatic healing, rebuilding identity, forming supportive communities, and processing grief.
-Growing awareness, research initiatives, and advocacy — including Religious Trauma Day in Sweden — aim to destigmatize RTS, deepen understanding of its mechanisms, and promote recovery.
+Growing awareness, research initiatives, and advocacy—including Religious Trauma Day in Sweden—aim to destigmatize RTS, deepen understanding of its mechanisms, and promote recovery.